Campus Programming Board

 • encourages innovative programs not otherwise offered on campus

-• coordinate cross-campus collaboration and resource sharing
+• coordinates cross-campus collaboration and resource sharing

 Applications with substantiated significant campus impact may request more than $1500.
 All faculty and administrative staff members may submit proposals to the Campus Programming Board.
 In general, the Campus Programming Board will not provide ongoing annual or biennial funding.